silverbulletmd/silverbullet/website/API/tag.md

 Enables you to customize tags in a few ways:

 * Define a [[Schema]] for your tag, which is used to validate objects with your custom tag (and to offer auto complete in the future) and show validation errors in the editor ([[Frontmatter]] only)
-* Define how objects part of your tags are indexed.
+* Define how parts of your tags are indexed.
 * Tweak styling of tags in the editor using [[Space Style]]

 # API